 - If students have questions about the status of their maintenance request, please follow up with your Community Director or the University Student Housing.

-- For internet or connectivity issues, students should submit a help ticket by email [email protected].
+- For internet or connectivity issues, students should submit a help ticket through the ResNet website.

 - Residents do not have to be present in the room when Facilities staff are performing maintenance.

 Community bathrooms areas are monitored daily and deep cleaned multiple times per week.

 Students may not leave personal items in community style restrooms